 From a capability perspective, the powerful 400amp system can cut plate up to 75mm thick, which gives Arcon the potential to extend its workload beyond existing plate thicknesses.
 In addition, the new machine has the ability to mark components as well as cut.
 This allows Arcon to mark datum points, identification features and location spots for secondary alignment operations.

 In conclusion, Mr McLoughlin says: “We’ve had Kerf machines for almost 10 years and the local service network, machine reliability, consumable availability and the overall build quality and productivity is outstanding.
-Furthermore, technology has evolved considerably and with the new Lincoln Electric Spirit high definition plasma unit and the latest Burny CNC control unit that automates production and reduces material usage, Kerf has ensured that we stay ahead of the curve.
+Furthermore, technology has evolved considerably and with the new Lincoln Electric Spirit high definition CNC plasma cutter unit and the latest Burny CNC control unit that automates production and reduces material usage, Kerf has ensured that we stay ahead of the curve.
 We are likely to be buying machine number four in the future and I have no reason to even consider looking at a different supplier.
 We’re delighted with our decision to invest in Kerf.”

 Speak to Kerf Development’s Customer Service Team about plasma cutting systems.
 CNC Machines & Cutting Tables In UK & Ireland.